-Greater Peoria is home to highly respected schools, colleges and universities—all working to engage youth and prepare them for the challenges of a rapidly changing world.
-In addition, an abundance of opportunities exist for adult professionals seeking a midlife career change.
-Whether you’re training to become a technician or building skills to enter the growing healthcare field, you’ll find everything you need here at home.
+Greater Peoria is home to highly respected schools, colleges and universities—all working to prepare youth for careers in a rapidly changing world.
+In addition, there is an abundance of opportunities for adult professionals seeking a midlife career change.
+Whatever your objective, you’ll find everything you need here at home.

 PRIMARY & SECONDARY EDUCATION

-From Lincoln to Chillicothe, central Illinois boasts top-notch school districts with world-class learning opportunities.
+From Lincoln to Chillicothe, central Illinois boasts top-notch schools with world-class learning opportunities.
 Morton, Dunlap and Richwoods are among the top high schools in the country, while the Tremont and Washington districts have been ranked among the top five percent in Illinois for student performance.
-Dunlap School District 323 also features three top-scoring elementary schools, while Peoria Christian High School and Tremont Elementary School were named National Blue Ribbon Schools in 2018—among just 349 schools nationwide.
+Dunlap School District 323 ranks as downstate Illinois’ top school district and includes Banner Elementary School, which was named a National Blue Ribbon School by the U.S. Department of Education in 2019.

 Several area schools offer Montessori education—a unique environment designed to teach children to think creatively—while a range of faith-based schools and private institutions like Peoria Academy offer first-class options.
 From Pekin’s acclaimed career and technical education program to the Dunlap Eagles Robotics Team to the Peoria Chinese Language School, opportunities for hands-on learning exist around every corner.

-Founded in 1897, Bradley is a top-ranked private university offering 5,400 students the opportunities and resources of a larger university, with the personal attention and exceptional learning experiences of a smaller college.
+Founded in 1897, Bradley is a top-ranked private university offering 5,400 students the resources of a larger university—with the personal attention and experiential learning opportunities of a smaller college.
 Bradley offers undergraduate and graduate programs in business, communications, education, engineering, fine arts, health sciences, liberal arts and sciences, and technology.
-It is located on an 85-acre campus in Peoria, with students from across the U.S. and 43 countries.
+It is located on an 85-acre campus in Peoria, with students from across the U.S. and around the world.

-More than 185 majors and academic programs are available, including programs in entrepreneurship, game design, hospitality leadership, music and entertainment industry, sports communication and physical therapy.
-The graduate school offers 34 graduate, doctorate and certificate programs, including online advanced-degree programs in nursing and counseling.
+More than 185 majors and academic programs are available, including programs in business analytics, data science, game design, internal auditing and sports communication.
+The graduate school offers more than 30 graduate, doctorate and certificate programs, including physical therapy and online advanced-degree programs in nursing and counseling.

-Bradley students can develop their leadership skills in more than 240 student organizations, many of which are dedicated to leadership and community service.
-Bradley is home to the nation’s most successful speech program, as well as multiple fraternities and sororities, NCAA Division I athletics, and club and intramural sports.
-In addition, Bradley’s new $100 million Business and Engineering Complex is slated to open this fall, with additional construction continuing into 2020.
+Bradley students can develop their leadership skills in more than 240 student organizations—including the nation’s most successful speech program.
+Bradley is also home to multiple fraternities and sororities, NCAA Division I athletics, and club and intramural sports.

-The university’s more than 70,000 alumni worldwide include former U.S. Transportation Secretary Ray LaHood, L.A.
+More than 70,000 Bradley alumni worldwide include former U.S. Transportation Secretary Ray LaHood, L.A.
 Dodgers commentator Charley Steiner, Pulitzer Prize winner Renée C. Byer, Oscar winner Tami Lane and Kansas Governor Laura Kelly.

 ILLINOIS CENTRAL COLLEGE